AelinXYZ/AELIPs/content/aelips/aelip-12.md

 **Aelin Treasury Policy**
 1. The Treasury will be managed by a multisig voting mechanism.
 A supermajority of Aelin Council seats (N) `(N/2 + 1 - if N is even or to Ceiling(N/2) - if N is odd)` is the required number for a decision to reach consensus.
 2. The Aelin Council must work together with the Core Contributors to produce Treasury Reports on at least Quarterly basis and present to the Community for discussion
-3. The Aelin Council does not need to create new AELIPs as long as the transaction is allowed by this policy
+3. The Aelin Council does not need to create new AELIPs as long as the transaction is allowed by this AELIP
-4. The Aelin Council is allowed to create new AELIPs to amend or change the rules set in this policy
+4. The Aelin Council is allowed to create new AELIPs to amend or change the rules set in this AELIP
 5. The Aelin Council is allowed to execute transactions for protocol operations such as:
     -  necessary payments (ex.
 3rd parties),
     - recurrent payments (ex. salaries & contractors),